-2) During the first two weeks of the clerkship, each student will select a patient with several complex chronic health challenges (multiple chronic illnesses, maybe with concurrent mental health illness and/or with complicated psychosocial context).
+During the first several days of the clerkship each student will select a patient with several complex chronic health challenges (multiple chronic illnesses, maybe with concurrent mental health illness and/or with complicated psychosocial context).
 It does not need to be the most complicated patient ever.
 The preceptor should be enlisted to help select an appropriate patient.
-The student will interview the physician who has been taking care of patient and identify the challenges and or questions the preceptor has had managing this patient.
-At the same time, the student will identify all relevant evidence based guidelines that apply to patient and prioritize recommendations that would be most beneficial to patient (finding the balance strongest evidence from studies and the patient’s own goals).
-The student will then interview the patient to explore the patient’s understanding of their chronic illnesses and the patient’s psychosocial context and works with patient to set realistic goals to improve their health.
+The student will interview the physician who has been taking care of the patient and identify the challenges and or questions the preceptor has had managing this patient.
+At the same time, the student will identify all relevant evidence based guidelines that apply to patient and prioritize recommendations that would be most beneficial to the patient (finding the balance strongest evidence from studies and the patient’s own goals).
+The student will then interview the patient and explore the patient’s understanding of their chronic illnesses, including the patient’s psychosocial context.
+The student works with patient (using Motivational Interviewing techniques) to set realistic goals to improve the patient’s health.
 Interviews can take place in the office, the patient’s home, or the patient’s workplace.
 The interview should be recorded using the Flip recorder given out at orientation.
 It is important to carefully read instructions on getting patient consent and ensuring patient privacy.
-Follow this link to read these instructions.
-In preparation for the “day back” seminar at the AHEC campus, each student should reflect on the strength of available guidelines, the interview with the preceptor and the patient and the review of the Flip recording video.
-In reviewing the video, students should reflect on what sections will be most helpful to their peers.
-Segments in general should be limited to 4-5 minutes and can demonstrate things that went well or things that did not go well.
-Some of the best learning comes from things that did not go well!.
-Students should not spend excess amounts of time editing video.
-If editing does not work easily students should simply remember time marks for beginning and end of segments.
-In reviewing the guidelines, the guideline template provides a helpful structure.
-Also using high value resources will make preparation easier.
-We recommend first reviewing the FM text book, perhaps reading what UpToDate has to say.
-The AAFP topics and Guidelines.gov are also extremely helpful.
-Based on reflections from the video and review of the guidelines, the student should begin to develop a management plan that answers preceptor’s questions, integrates most beneficial interventions and responds to patient’s context and goals.
-This will become part of the consultant note that the student turns in at the end of the rotation (described further below).
-Students will also read assigned material in preparation for TBL component of the “day back”.
+Follow this link to read these instructions and for the permission form.